 You’ll find a protective reef about 75 yards out into the water, but it doesn’t always protect the beach’s swimming pool.
 You’ll have to check the swells and surf before heading out to Ke’e for a swim.
 There’s one lifeguard stand on Ke’e, and you can’t miss it.
 Always ask the lifeguard if the water is safe as the waves have been known to sweep people out to sea over the reef.
 But, if it’s calm, Ke’e features one of the most beautiful swims on the island.

 Strap on some goggles and you’ll be treated to five-star tropical fish watching out in the deeper water near the reef.
-After your swim, you can hike the first mile, or so, up the Kalalau Valley Trail to a veiwpoint over Ke’e where you can see down the length of the Na Pali Coast.
+After your swim, you can hike the first mile, or so, up the Kalalau Valley Trail to a viewpoint over Ke’e where you can see down the length of the Na Pali Coast.
 It’s unforgettable.
-The hike is dry and hot, but there’s usually a local selling whole green coconuts with ice cold coconut water inside them out of a truck in the trailhead’s parking lot.
+The hike is dry and hot, but there’s usually a local selling whole green coconuts with ice-cold coconut water inside them out of a truck in the trailhead’s parking lot.

 You’ll be treated to a beautiful view of on the Kuhio Highway as you descend a cliffside to Hanalei town.
 Its a half-moon bay with stunningly blue water crowned by waterfall covered mountains.
 Once down on the beach, look at the length of the mountains running east to west and you might be able to make out the silhouette of a giant, slumbering dragon.
 That’s Puff the Magic Dragon who lives by the sea.

 An iconic pier cuts the beach in half down at Hanalei Bay.
 On the edges of the bay, you’ll see surfers taking advantage of the north shore’s waves, but those waves rarely ever make it into the bay to disrupt a swim.
-If they do, they are usually perfect for a body surfing session.
+If they do, they are usually perfect for a bodysurfing session.

 The sandy beach rarely has any debris to worry about, so you don’t need any water shoes for a swim at Hanalei Bay.
-Just make sure to stay to the center of the long beach as the edges can get a bit rough, especially during the winter months.
+Just make sure to stay in the center of the long beach as the edges can get a bit rough, especially during the winter months.

 Parking at this iconic beach can be difficult.
 There is a rough dirt parking lot near the bathrooms, barbecues and picnic tables.
 You’ll find this area in the middle of a residential area.
 You’re not supposed to park along the residential street, but you also might find it difficult to find space among the local’s trucks in the dirt lot.